(Last Updated on : 13/02/2019)

 cloth and garlanded with flowers

 This is a harvest festival and is celebrated all over the state of Maharashtra especially in the rural regions.
-On this special day the bullocks are regarded as an integral part of the occupation of agriculture
+On this special day the bullocks, regarded as an integral part of the occupation

 are worshipped with much devotion and dedication.
-First of all they are bathed, colourfully decorated and then taken out in the processions accompanies by the music
+They are bathed, colourfully decorated and then taken out in the processions accompanied by the music

 of drumbeats and another musical instrument